Onurb7/Onurb7/README.md

 Production-oriented multi-tenant SaaS platform built to explore modern application architecture, tenant isolation and scalable full-stack design.

 Built as a complete commercial SaaS product rather than a feature showcase.
 The architecture centres on subdomain-based multi-tenancy with middleware-level RBAC resolution on every request, no role baked into the session token.
-The Kanban board includes drag-and-drop with position persistence, task dependencies with BFS cycle-detection on add, and live board sync across all connected clients.
+The Kanban board includes drag-and-drop with position persistence, task dependencies with BFS cycle-detection on add, and live board sync across all connected users of the same client.
 The database layer targets Neon's HTTP adapter, which rejects implicit Prisma transactions, a constraint that required deliberate query patterns throughout, documented in full in the repository.
 The goal was to have an entire production stack costs nothing beyond the domain name.

 **Highlights**